Securely store and maintain your research data

 Learn more about the Cold storage offering.

-- Access – Direct access to the files in Cold storage will be limited to HMS IT.
-Metadata associated with the migrated files will be viewable using your group’s Starfish Zone dashboard and corresponding manifest files.
-HMS IT will perform the data migrations to Cold storage, as it continues to investigate options for self-service.
-HMS IT will scan the dataset prior to the data transfer to document the files to be moved.
-HMS IT will inform the lab if they encounter any unsupported files during the pre-migration screening process
+• Access – Direct access to the files in Cold storage will be limited to HMS IT.
+View metadata associated with the migrated files using your group's Starfish Zone dashboard and corresponding manifest files.
+HMS IT performs the data migrations to Cold storage as it continues to investigate options for self-service.
+HMS IT scans the dataset before the data transfer to document the files to be moved.
+HMS IT will inform the lab if they encounter any unsupported files during the pre-migration screening process.

-- Eligibility – Cold storage is available to labs whose PIs have a primary or secondary faculty appointment in an HMS Quad department.
-If ineligible, HMS IT encourages labs to contact their affiliate institutions to discuss other long term storage options.
-There is currently no cost for eligible labs to utilize Cold Storage.
-HMS IT is currently assuming all costs associated with the administration of Cold storage (including storage and transfer).
+• Eligibility – Cold storage is available to labs whose PIs have a primary or secondary faculty appointment in an HMS Quad department.
+If ineligible, HMS IT encourages labs to contact their affiliate institutions to discuss other long-term storage options.
+There is currently no cost for eligible labs to use Cold Storage.
+HMS IT assumes all costs associated with the administration of Cold storage (including storage and transfer).

 Examples for when it is appropriate to move data to Cold storage:

-- Raw data difficult to regenerate, associated with completed projects
+• Raw data is difficult to regenerate, associated with completed projects

 Contact

-To request data be moved to or retrieved from Cold Storage please complete the Cold Storage Request Form.
+To request data be moved to or retrieved from Cold Storage, complete the Cold Storage Request Form.
 You can also contact the Research Data Management team: rdmhelp@hms.harvard.edu